top of page

 • New Member Period - The time during which new members learn about their fraternity, its members, & its activities

-• Philanthropy - Endeavors raising money for charitable organizations
+• Philanthropy - Chapter endeavors and activities that involve raising money for charitable organizations

 • Potential New Member (PNM) - A man who is going through the recruitment process

-• Ritual - A value-based esoteric ceremony that is traditional of a chapter.
-Rituals are kept secret.
+• Ritual - A value-based esoteric ceremony that is traditional of a chapter

 • Recruitment - The process through which fraternities get new members (also known as the outdated term, "rush")

-• Texas Asian Pan-Hellenic Council (TAPC) - The national organization for historically Asian fraternities & sororities
+• Texas Asian Pan-Hellenic Council (TAPC) - The governing body for UT's Asian-interest fraternities & sororities

-• University Panhellenic Council (UPC) - The representative body of all women's sororities
+• University Panhellenic Council (UPC) - The governing council for 13 sororities at UT Austin

 bottom of page